amer1606/Data_Engineering_Alain_Merceron/README.md

 ## STEPS
 ### OPERATIONAL LAYER:
 From EUROSTAT and ECDC, we import 4 datasets, one of which, Vaccination, is extremely heavy (49Mo).
 To get to a lighter dataset, we manually created a synthetic vaccination dataset with number of first and second doses on a weekly bases (originally daily data split by age group).
+Data quality is good although some countries are missing data.

 ### ANALYTICAL LAYER: